What is a container?

 Before container era, we usually use visualization technology to limit and control system resources for the applications.
 However, it creates too much overhead on the physical machine.
 And thus, container as a lightweight solution emerged.

-A container is a set of processes just like other processes you launched from the shell, except that it's being isolated in its namespace, cgroups, and union filesystem.
+A container is a set of processes just like other processes you launched from the shell, except that it's being isolated in its namespace (opens new window), cgroups (opens new window), and union filesystem (opens new window).
 It has everything it needs in its isolation: code, runtime, system tools, system libraries, settings and so on.

 Docker is the dominant container option.
 However, there're various competitors such as CoreOS rkt, Ubuntu LXD.
-People standardize the container into the OCI specs and love to have various implementations.
+People standardize the container into the OCI specs (opens new window) and love to have various implementations.

 - Container isolates physical resources such as CPU, memory, disk I/O and network from other containers.